cjauvin/transactions/docs/source/theory.rst

     ...

-The chain of transactions cannot be tempered with because of the use of hash pointers.
+The chain of transactions cannot be tampered with because of the use of hash pointers.
 For example, if the content of transaction `1` was changed, the pointer in transaction `2` would no longer point to transaction `1`, and the chain would be broken.